 - It is respectfully requested that you bear other road users in mind at all times.

-We are pleased to be able to confirm that top cycling photographer Rich Lewton – http://www.richlewtonphotography.co.uk/– will be the official photographer at the Severn Bridge Sportive, and will be out on the course photographing every rider.
+We are pleased to be able to confirm that local cycling photographer Rich Lewton – http://www.richlewtonphotography.co.uk/– will be the official photographer at the Severn Bridge Sportive, and will be out on the course photographing every rider.

-The event will offer riders the choice of a 60 mile or 102 mile routes through some of the best countryside the area has to offer – and you won’t need to decide on the route you’re taking until you get to the split point on the day!
+The event will offer riders the choice of a 65 mile or 100 mile routes through some of the best countryside the area has to offer – and you won’t need to decide on the route you’re taking until you get to the split point on the day!
 We know how important it is for riders to see their finishing time particularly when comparing times from previous editions.
 Therefore if you do know which route you are doing at the registration time then let the guys know and we can annotate the list accordingly.
 This will help us to present ride time lists for each event after the ride.
 Don’t forget though it’s not a race…..!!

 The route will be clearly and comprehensively marked, with direction arrows at each turning and road junction.
 We will make sure that you are in no doubt as to where you should be heading so, if there is a long time between turnings, we’ll put up some confirmation arrows to give you some reassurance that you haven’t missed a turn.
 However, in the unlikely event that you take a wrong turn at any point or if signs have been dislodged, retrace to the last sign you saw.
 Alternatively you can call the event control number for help – please try to have a mileage position to help us locate you!

 Both rides will start and finish at Castle Combe Circuit with the route taking riders down the Cotswold escarpment, offering amazing views of the River Severn and into South Wales.
-The route journeys along quiet lanes to the North of Bath and Bristol and onto ‘The Passage’ providing wonderful close-up vistas of both Severn Bridges, before taking in the Classic Severn Bridge crossing.
+The route journeys along quiet lanes to the North of Bath and Bristol and onto ‘The Passage’ providing wonderful close-up vistas of both Severn Bridges, before taking in the Classic Old Severn Bridge crossing.

-The long route then goes on into Wales via the famous Wentwood climb, Usk, Clytha and Raglan before climbing Star hill on the way back to the original feed station for the 2nd time adjacent to the Severn Bridge.
+The long route then goes on into Wales via the famous Wentwood climb, Usk and Raglan before climbing Star Hill on the way back to the original feed station for the 2nd time.
 The long route then follows the same route back to the circuit as the short route.

-New for 2016 we will be using the Severn Bridge Half Marathon HQ as our well-stocked feed station on the route, which will have a variety of food – cheese and ham rolls, flapjack, cakes, biscuits and bananas.
-(The long route uses the same feed station twice!).
-Plus High5 energy drink and bars and gels.
+Bulwark Community Centre is our well-stocked feed station on the route, which will have a variety of food – cheese and ham rolls, flapjack, cakes, biscuits and bananas, plus High5 energy drink and bars and gels.
 The feed station will be the half way point for the short route and will be used twice by the long route participants.